KokanP/ChickenClicker/README.md

 * **Importing:** In the "Settings" menu, you can paste save data into the text box and click "From Text", or you can select a previously downloaded save file by clicking "From File".
 The game will reload to apply the new save state.

 ## **Changelog**

+### **Version 2.7 (Banty Shack)**

+*Named in honor of torn.com's faction Banty Shack for reaching 1 million respect.*

+* **Feature:** Implemented Offline Progress\!
+The game now calculates and awards resources (Eggs, Golden Feathers, Reputation) earned while the game was closed.
+* **UI:** Added a "Welcome Back" modal that appears on load to summarize the earnings your farm made while you were away.
+* **Housekeeping:** Updated the game's internal version number and save file key to 2.7.

 ### **Version 2.5 (Totoro)**